-On cold, dry afternoons, walking across a carpet to open the front door can create a spark that jumps between the hand and the door knob.
+On cold, dry afternoons, walking across a carpet to open the front door can create a spark that jumps between the hand and the doorknob.
 That release of electricity comes from a buildup of static electricity in the human body that can reach an 10-15 kV (kilovolts).
-The discharge of that voltage can measure just 20-30 mJ (milliJoule), well above the threshold for igniting propane or even natural gasoline vapors.
+The discharge of that voltage can measure just 20-30 mJ (milliJoule), well above the threshold for igniting propane, gasoline vapors, or even fine dust particles.

-When trucks or trains load and unload liquids, the friction builds up in the transfer of those liquids creating static electricity.
+When trucks or trains load and unload liquids and dry materials, the friction builds up in the transfer of those materials creating static electricity.
 The charge level is higher for poorly conductive solvents flowing through plastic tubes.
-In addition, fast flow rate or large amounts of air bubbles flowing through the tube can amplify the static electricity.
+In addition, a fast flow rate or large amounts of air bubbles flowing through the tube can amplify the static electricity.
 Tank trucks loading propane, gas or flammable liquids can accumulate enough static electricity to emit 2,250 milliJoules.
 It only takes 26 milliJoules to ignite propane and 24 for gasoline vapor.

-When liquid passes through a pipe at a high flowrate, as it typically does in loading and unloading liquids from Truck and trains, the electrostatic charge of the flowing liquid generates static electricity.
+When liquid or dry bulk materials pass through a pipe at a high flow rate, as it typically does in loading and unloading liquids from Truck and trains, the electrostatic charge of the flowing product generates static electricity.
 Large amounts of air bubbles and an increased flow rate can amplify the static electricity.

-A: Charge that moves along with liquid flow
+A: Charge that moves along with the product flow

 B: Charge that is fixed to a solid surface and cannot move